swarnendubiswas/dotemacs/README.md

 Here are a few customization options that you could use to tweak the default setup.
 These options can be modified from `modules/config-init.el`.

-* dotemacs-completion - Toggle between `company` and `auto-complete`, with `company` being the default.
+* dotemacs-completion - Toggle between `company` and `auto-complete`, with `company` being default.
-* dotemacs-theme - Set the desired theme.
+* dotemacs-theme - Set the desired theme from `leuven`, `professional`, `eclipse`, and default.
+* dotemacs-modeline-theme - Set the desired modeline theme from `powerline`, `smart-mode-line`, `telephone-line`, `spaceline` and default.
-* dotemacs-use-helm-p - Helm often provides functionalities provided by other packages, such as ido, smex, ace-jump-buffer, etc. Use this variable to control enabling/disabling helm.
+* dotemacs-use-helm-p - Helm often provides functionalities provided by other packages, such as `ido`, `smex`, `ace-jump-buffer`, etc. Use this variable to control enabling/disabling `helm`.
+* dotemacs-ido-view-mode - Choose how choices are displayed with `ido`.
+The options are vertical, grid, and default.

 Suggestions are welcome.